Everything You Need to Know About the Rare Form of Cancer Linked to Breast Implants

 How BIA-ALCL and Breast Implant Illness Are Related

 You may have heard of breast implant illness (BII) before, at least in the last few months as it's gained traction among influencers who have spoken up about their mysterious symptoms and theories of how they relate to their implants.
 The term is used by women to describe a series of symptoms that stem from ruptured breast implants or an allergy to the product, among other things.
 This illness isn't currently recognized by medical professionals, but thousands of women have taken to the internet to share how their implants were causing unexplainable symptoms that all went away after they got their implants removed.
-(Sia Cooper told us all about her struggles here, in I Got My Breast Implants Removed and Feel Better Than I Have In Years.)
+(Sia Cooper told Shape exclusively about her struggles in I Got My Breast Implants Removed and Feel Better Than I Have In Years.)

 So while BIA-ALCL and BII are two very different things, it's possible that women who think they are having an allergic reaction to their implants could have something more serious like BIA-ALCL.
 "I think it is important to listen to women and to continue to gather data regarding any adverse event associated with implants," says Dr. Potter.
 "As we listen and understand, we will learn.
 This new report on BIA-ALCL is an example of that."